delabassee/odl2021-lab/step/serialization-filter-v2.md

 		@Override
 		public void run() {
-			System.out.println("Injected code executed, you have been hacked!");
+			System.out.println("Injected code executed!
+You have been Rick Rolled!");
 		}
 	};